firmero/imfp/README.md

 special cases can be found there.
 For genarating documentation is used
 documentation system [ocdoc](http://kam.mff.cuni.cz/~horacek/projekty/ocdoc/).

 To load functions to your workspace you need to call pvinit.
-In octave
+In Octave
 it is possible to run some code from pv in parallel mode.
 That can be enabled by
 calling pvinit with argument 'par'.
 Packages parallel-3.1.1 and its dependency
 struct-1.0.14 are used to achieve it.
 They can be installed during pvinit